AndyMc3000/lawn-genie-ci-milestone-4/readme/testing/lawngenie-testing.md

 ## 5. <a name="browser-testing">Browser Testing</a> ##

-I completed the above manual testing of the CPC site on the following browsers.
+I completed the above manual testing of the LawnGenie site on the following browsers.
 Please see results below.

 ### Chrome ###
 * All tests ran OK.

 ### Firefox ###
-* All tests ran OK.
+* All tests ran ok

 ### Safari ###
-* Issue discovered with the fact that Safari doesn't support Form DatePicker by default.
-Pleasee see Bugs Discovered section for more detail.
-* All other tests ran OK.
+* All tests ran ok

 #### [Back To Top ^ ](#top-of-page) ####

 ## 6. <a name="bugs-discovered">Bugs Discovered / Remedies</a> ##

+# TO DO #
 While developing and testing the site I discovered the below bugs/issues.
 If I found a remedy to a bug I have listed this below.

 #### Bugs Discovered / Remedies ####